 In 1986, Billy Mills (right) joined forces with Eugene Krizek (left) to help found Running Strong for American Indian Youth® under Christian Relief Services.
 After Billy Mills (Oglala Lakota) became the Olympic champion in the 10,000 meters in 1964, he made it his priority to give back to his community and create a better future for Native American youth.

-Running Strong’s work began primarily on the Pine Ridge and Cheyenne River Indian Reservations in South Dakota.
-We implemented programs to provide aid with food and nutrition, women and children’s health, education, and seasonal demands.
-Over the years, our service population and programming expanded dramatically.
-Today we are proud to serve American Indian people both on and off reservations throughout the United States.
+Running Strong’s work began primarily on the Pine Ridge and Cheyenne River Indian Reservations in South Dakota, but over the years our service population and programming expanded dramatically.
+Today we are proud to serve Native American over 30 rural and urban Native American communities throughout the United States.